devnull-cz/c-prog-lang/modules/arithmetic-type-conversions.md

 However, if both types are 4 bytes, the relational expression is false!
-The reason is that in this case, as both types has the same *integer conversion rank* (C99 6.3.1.1), the signed is converted to unsigned.
+The reason is that in this case, as both types has the same *integer conversion rank* (C99 6.3.1.1), the signed number is converted to an unsigned.
 See *6.3.1.8 Usual arithmetic conversions*, paragraph *1*, for the details.

 Two's complement representation of -1 in 4 bytes is: